Major Banks and Parts of Federal Gov't Still Rely On COBOL, Now Scrambling To Find IT 'Cowboys' To Keep Things Afloat

 But there's still lots of it out there.

-People don't WANT to maintain COBOL (Score:2)
+People don't WANT to maintain COBOL (Score:3)

 People would be happy to learn COBOL in school if it did not suck the life out of people that touch it.
 And now that the only remaining jobs are maintenance ones, there is even less incentive.